soavarice/tv-movie-api/README.md

 ```

 `shows/` - Returns the number of pages available to list 50 shows at a time (used for pagination etc).

-`movies/` - Returns the number of pages available to list 50 movies at a time
+`movies/` - Returns the number of pages available to list 50 movies at a time.

 `shows/:page` - Retuns a list of 50 shows with part of the metadata (For showing whats avalible to watch).

 `movies/:page` - Retuns a list of 50 movies with part of the metadata.

 **Example**